python-hyper/hyperlink/docs/api.rst

 Low-level functions
 -------------------

-.. autofunction:: hyperlink._url.parse_host
+A couple of notable helpers used by the :class:`~hyperlink.URL` type.

 .. autoclass:: hyperlink._url.URLParseError

-..
-TODO: headings within class docs? navigation, query parameter manipulation, transformation (to/from)
+.. autofunction:: hyperlink._url.parse_host

 ..
 TODO: run doctests in docs?